 If silver fillings are removed, I feel it is important to respect the possibility of it being a dangerous substance (as EPA and OSHA say it is...).
 There are several things I can do to minimize your (and my) exposure to the mercury which is known to be released during removal of old silver fillings.
 I can also suggest nutrient supplement regimens which have been designed to scavenge mercury from your body during this period of increased exposure and redistribution.

 If you are under the care of a physician concerned about metal toxicity problems I can work in concert with him or her in your interest.
 If you are receiving alternative health care, I would be most happy to speak with your practitioner about these issues and work in harmony with him or her.

-* The preceding information was written by one of Dr. Heppler's colleagues.
-Dr. Heppler does share the same views.
+* The preceding information was written by one of Dr. Saffari's colleagues.
+Dr. Saffari does share the same views.